 Tap Actions > Video, and toggle Time-lapse Recording off.

-You’ll be asked if you wish to purge the existing video.
-If you choose Purge, all the video recorded on this canvas so far will be permanently deleted.
+Procreate then asks if you wish to purge the existing video.
+If you choose Purge, all the video recorded on this canvas so far is deleted.
 This cannot be undone.

 If you only wish to pause the recording, tap Don’t Purge.
-Pausing allows you to edit out the parts of your process that you don’t want to display, creating a shorter and more shareable video.
+Pausing allows you to edit out the parts of your process that you don’t want to display.
+This can create a shorter and more shareable video.